Play by Ear

 Hearing sounds in detail and being able to sing (or mentally sing) and, by extension, play them accurately, without resorting to trial and error.

-Is that different from keyboard harmony?
+Is that different from harmonising?

 Why is playing by ear helpful for memorising?